 As the dangers of PFAS to human health and the environment continue to make headlines, governmental agencies are taking action to reduce or eliminate the use of PFAS in products, including Maine’s Act to Stop PFAS Pollution.
 In 2021, Maine became the first state in the United States to ban PFAS “forever chemicals” in all products when the bill titled LD 1503, An Act to Stop Perfluoroalkyl and Polyfluoroalkyl Substances Pollution, became law.
 It was also the country’s first phased-in ban on intentionally added PFAS in most products.

-In 2024, the law was recently amended by L.D.
+In 2024, the law was amended by L.D.
 1537, titled “An Act to Amend the Laws Relating to the Prevention of Perfluoroalkyl and Polyfluoroalkyl Substances Pollution.”
 This amendment aims to strengthen regulations and provide additional funding for combating these harmful chemicals.

 Maine’s legislature amended their first act to stop PFAS pollution, L.D.
 1503, and replaced it with L.D.
 1537, titled “An Act to Amend the Laws Relating to the Prevention of Perfluoroalkyl and Polyfluoroalkyl Substances Pollution.”
 The legislation: